EmbSoft3/Sym2srec/README.md

 Strip is a GNU Development Tools, it can be found in the GNU Development Toolchain (arm-none-eabi-strip, ...).

-### Symbols
+### Symbol Resolution

-The wiki in the repository describes how a loader can load external applications by resolving symbols in the S-Record file.
+The wiki in the repository describes how a dynamic loader may load external applications by resolving symbols.

 ### Build